 Cooling Center Programs are implemented by The City of New York to help New Yorkers adapt to extreme heat events.
 On declared heat emergency days, the city opens spaces for the public to seek free and accessible air conditioned relief.
 Yet, there are no city-wide standards set for these cooling centers.
 WE ACT’s Climate Justice Working Group (CJWG) sought to find out whether the city’s program was an effective response to the risk of extreme heat.

-Climate Justice Working Group (CJWG) members used a paper survey tool to collect observational and ethnographic data on:
+Climate Justice Working Group (CJWG) members used a paper survey tool to collect observational and ethnographic data on 3 focus areas:

 CO DESIGNING THE AUDIT TOOL